Find quick answers to common library and research questions.

 - EasyBib's visual guide to formatting your essay in MLA Style

 APA (Social Sciences, including Psychology, Business, Communication, and Education)

 The entire Publication Manual of the American Psychological Association is available in the Reference area (Ref 150.149 Am35b).

-- APA Style Guide for Business - A supplement to the regular APA Style Guide highlighting common, hard to cite data-focused resources
+- APA Style Guide for Business - (SMC Guide) A supplement to the regular APA Style Guide highlighting common, hard to cite data-focused resources

 - APA Style Blog (Electronic Resources) - For formatting rules that apply to resources not found in the print manual.

 Chicago (Politics, Art, History, Anthropology)

 The entire Chicago Manual of Style (17th edition) is available in the Reference area (Ref 808.02 Un3e), and is also available online.
 You can also visit the Quick Guide from the Chicago Manual publishers.

 - Chicago Manual of Style (Author-Date) [SMC guide for social sciences, like politics]

 - Chicago Manual of Style (Notes-Bibliography) [SMC guide for humanities, like history and art]